artistCDMJ/Draw2Paint/README.md

 Shift D toggles Screen, Color, and Soft Light.

 A toggles Erase Alpha/Add Alpha when the Face Select Masking is OFF.
 If ON, then A defaults to select tool.

+'K' Flips Brush Gradient in the active Brush

 **Color Families**
 Now we have a button in the Header to the right that will generate a set of color palettes based on the current brush \